woocommerce/woocommerce/tests/e2e/core-tests/README.md

   - `runCheckoutApplyCouponsTest` - Shopper can use coupons on checkout
   - `runCheckoutPageTest` - Shopper can complete checkout
   - `runMyAccountPageTest` - Shopper can access my account page
+  - `runMyAccountPayOrderTest` - Shopper can pay for their order in My Account
+  - `runProductBrowseSearchSortTest` - Shopper can browse, search & sort products
   - `runSingleProductPageTest` - Shopper can view single product page in many variations (simple, variable, grouped)
-  - `runMyAccountPayOrderTest` - Shopper can pay for his order in My Account
-  - `runCartApplyCouponsTest` - Shopper can apply coupons in the cart
-  - `runCheckoutApplyCouponsTest` - Shopper can apply coupons in the checkout
-  - `runProductBrowseSearchSortTest` - Shopper can browse, search & sort products
   - `runVariableProductUpdateTest` - Shopper can view and update variations on a variable product

+### REST API

+- `runApiTests` - Run all API tests
+  - `runExternalProductAPITest` - Can create, read, and delete an external product
+  - `runGroupedProductAPITest` - Can create, read, and delete a grouped product
+  - `runVariableProductAPITest` - Can create, read, and delete a variable product and its variations
+  - `runCouponApiTest` - Can create, read, and delete a coupon

 ## Contributing a new test